Easy Paper Plate Feelings Pumpkins Craft

 Halloween is the perfect season for talking about feelings with children.
 Happy, excited, and scared are the most common feelings that Halloween brings.
-It’s fun to use pumpkins to help children further understand their many emotions.
-Paper Plate Feelings Pumpkins are perfect for home, social skills groups, or large group social-emotional learning instruction.
+It’s fun to use pumpkins to help children further understand and express their many emotions.
+Paper Plate Feelings Pumpkin Crafts are perfect for home, social skills groups, or large group social-emotional learning instruction.
 They are easy to make and can be paired with many great children’s books.

 - Orange paper plates